cabraham/Books/designingdataintensiveapplications.md

 ---
 ## Chapter 2 - Data Models and Query Languages

-> Data models are perhaps the most important part of developing software, because they ahve such a profound effect: not only on how the software is written, but also on how we *think about the problem* that we are solving.
+> Data models are perhaps the most important part of developing software, because they have such a profound effect: not only on how the software is written, but also on how we *think about the problem* that we are solving.

 Applications are built by layering one data model on top of another (abstractions).
-    1. Objects and data-structures
+- 1. Objects and data-structures
-    2. How to store the data structures - JSON, XML, relational, graph?
+- 2. How to store the data structures - JSON, XML, relational, graph?
-    3. How to store the data in terms of bytes in memory, on disk, or on a network
+- 3. How to store the data in terms of bytes in memory, on disk, or on a network
-    4. Electrical currents, pulses of light, magnetic fields, etc.
+- 4. Electrical currents, pulses of light, magnetic fields, etc.

 Each data-model carries with it assumption on how it will be used.
 Some models fit specific use-cases better than others.